 6 Old Country Way :: Scituate

 Located in this lovely seaside town on the South Shore, Untold is housed in a renovated schoolhouse.
 In keeping with the theme, there is a small area with a chalkboard and antique child’s school desk for kids to use their imaginations.
 There is a nice patio with picnic tables and umbrellas to provide some shade.
 Untold Brewing encourages bring-your-own food and offers a list of local eateries with takeout and delivery.
-They also have frequent food (and ice cream) trucks visiting.
+They also have food (and ice cream) trucks on site regularly.

 100 Enterprise Dr. :: Marshfield